fmyfabio/webtask/README.md

 # webtask

-This is a webtask implementation to receive requests by github webhook and storage the avents in a MongoDB.
+This is a webtask implementation to receive requests by github webhook and storage the events in a MongoDB.

 I'll give the steps to use this webtaks: